meetecho/janus-gateway/README.md

 	./configure --enable-docs

-You can also selectively enable/disable other features (e.g., specific plugins you don't care about).
+You can also selectively enable/disable other features (e.g., specific plugins you don't care about, or whether or not you want to build the recordings post-processor).
 Use the --help option when configuring for more info.